 There are a few different versions of “worth” in my mind; we’ll start with the financial version.
 Obviously, I had no illusions that I would become rich doing the work I went to school for – and into debt – intending to follow.
 Fortunately, due to scholarships, I only had one year of school to pay for out of pocket, which actually put me way ahead of most college graduates in America.

 Unfortunately, my first three jobs were internships of some form, where I got paid less than $5/hour… We used to joke we were paid in sunrises and sunsets since we’d be up early and working late.
 Three years after I had graduated with a B.S. in Wildlife Science, I finally got a “real” job making $16/hour.
 I. Felt.
 Rich.
 The catch?
 Seasonal job, I’d only be employed for six months.
 And if any of you have ever tried to find winter work in wildlife in the US, you’ll know it is just about impossible.
 Since that job, I’ve had two other similar positions, also seasonal…

 To live the entire year working only half of it is crazy hard financially.
-And when your resume is all intensely specific bat jobs, food service and retail positions seem too confused to hire you.
+And when your resume is all intensely specific bat jobs; food service and retail employers seem too confused to hire you.
 I took out credit cards and a personal loan over time and racked up a decent amount of debt.